 According to the United Nations, more than 60,000 people were killed and over half a million displaced as a result of inter-ethnic clashes between the two groups from 1999 to 2003.

-As the humanitarian situation worsened, the French led a United Nations in the Democratic Republic of Congo (MONUC) force into the provincial capital of Bunia in 2003, which led to a cessation of violence.
+As the humanitarian situation deteriorated, the French led a United Nations in the Democratic Republic of Congo (MONUC) force into the provincial capital of Bunia in 2003, which led to a cessation of violence.

 When fighting resumed, the FADRC began large-scale counterattacks on militia between 2012 and 2014, which were again largely successful.